LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In the later accomplished evaluation process in chapter \ref{use-case-evaluation}, the defined use cases are also used as a reference to demonstrate the implemented capabilities of the solution.

 This is important in order to understand the needs of the target group and design the result accordingly.
-For this purpose, these were defined into the following blocks:
+For this purpose, these are defined into the following blocks:

 1. **Ready to use hardware sensor designs**